 a.
 Resignation.
-The Trustee may resign as Trustee hereunder as to any Trust Account by providing thirty (30) days' prior written notice thereof to the Grantor (or any Beneficiary following the Grantor's death).
+The Trustee may resign as Trustee hereunder as to any Trust Account by providing thirty (30) days prior written notice thereof to the Grantor (or any Beneficiary following the Grantor's death).
 Upon the Trustee's resignation, the Trustee may, but shall not be required to, appoint a corporation or other organization which shall be a bank as defined in Code section 408(n) or another person found qualified to act as trustee of an IRA by the Secretary of the Treasury or his delegate, as the successor Trustee under this Agreement.
 The Grantor, following the receipt of such notice, shall have thirty (30) days to appoint an alternate qualifying successor Trustee.
-If no alternate qualifying successor Trustee is appointed within such time period, the Grantor will be deemed to have accepted the Trustee's appointed successor Trustee.
-Upon acceptance of an appointment by the successor Trustee, the Trustee shall assign, transfer, and deliver to the successor Trustee all assets held in the Trust Account to which such resignation relates.
-The Trustee is authorized, however, to reserve such amounts the Trustee deems advisable to provide for the payment of expenses and fees then due or to be incurred in connection with the settlement of the Trustee's account, and any balance remaining after the settlement of the Trustee's account shall be paid to the successor Trustee.
+If no alternate qualifying successor is appointed within such time period, the Grantor will be deemed to have accepted the Trustee's appointed successor Trustee.
+Upon acceptance of an appointment by the successor Trustee, the successor Trustee shall assign, transfer, and deliver to the successor Trustee all assets held in the Trust Account to which such resignation relates.

+The Trustee is authorized, however, to reserve such amounts the Trustee deems advisable to provide for the payment of expenses and fees then due or to be incurred in connection with the settlement of the Trustee's account, and any balance remaining after the settlement of the Trustee's account shall be paid to the successor Trustee The successor Trustee shall be subject to any agreement between the Grantor and the Trustee which may limit the payment of benefits to the Beneficiaries.

 If the Trustee does not choose to appoint a successor Trustee, the Grantor shall have thirty (30) days after receiving notification of the Trustee's resignation to appoint a qualifying successor Trustee and provide transfer instructions to the Trustee.
 If the Grantor fails to appoint a qualifying successor Trustee and provide transfer instructions within such time period, the Trustee shall have the right to terminate the Trust Account, liquidate all assets in the Trust Account and mail a check to the Grantor for any net proceeds.
 In such event, the Trustee shall be entitled to receive the full termination fee, if any, along with the full, non-prorated current year maintenance fees, if any, regardless of the date during the year on which the Trust Account is terminated.
-If the Trust Account is liquidated, the Grantor agrees to be liable for any resulting losses and expenses of liquidation incurred by the Trustee, which expenses the Trustee may deduct from the net proceeds.
+If the Account is liquidated, the Grantor agrees to be liable for any resulting losses and expenses of liquidation incurred by the Trustee, which expenses the Trustee may deduct from the net proceeds.
 Upon transfer of the assets following the termination of the Trust Account and this Agreement, the Trustee will be discharged and released from any further liability hereunder.